Tag: pain

 Some people have been miraculously cured of the various issues of trauma.
 They are not the norm.
 Many of those that still suffer from PTSD (post-traumatic stress disorder) don’t even recognize that they have it as they have not been taught how to perceive it.

-Imagine Isaac—the recipient of Abraham’s and —when his father ties him up and puts him on the woodpile intended for the sacrifice.
+Imagine Isaac—the recipient of Abraham’s love and expectation —when his ties him up and puts him on the woodpile intended for the sacrifice.
 The sole inheritor of Abraham and Sarah must have been shocked.
 He must have also felt betrayed.
-We can only imagine the effects that had on Isaac’s and Abraham’s .
+We can only imagine the effects that had on Isaac’s and Abraham’s relationship.

 ※Reflection※